CYBERMEZO-bit/Detect-HoneyPot-Using-PowerShell/README.md

 It Was The First Task at The Digital Egypt Pioneers Initiative - DEPI

 The Script was tested on my Windows and Windows Sandbox.
 Results suggest limitations in identifying all honeypots.
-Consider

 This script only works on Windows devices